Google Workspace: Storage Management Guide

 Special considerations for shared drives

-As a manager of a shared drive, you should take a few actions specific to shared drives, including the first step of identifying drives impacted by the storage limit.
-Be sure to confer with colleagues before making decisions that impact content accessibility.
+As a manager of a shared drive, there are a few actions you can take specific to shared drives.
+Be sure to collaborate with colleagues before making decisions that may affect content accessibility.

 Clean up your shared drive